AlkimMedia/plugin-payment-paypal/README.md

 ## Requirements

 This is a plugin for [plentymarkets 7](https://www.plentymarkets.com).
 A layout plugin is required in order to integrate PayPal in your online store.
-We recommend using the plentymarkets plugin [Callisto 4](https://github.com/plentymarkets/callisto-4).
+We recommend using the plentymarkets plugin [Ceres](https://github.com/plentymarkets/plugin-ceres).

 ## Installing